Efficient Gradient Tracking Algorithms for Distributed Optimization Problems with Inexact Communication: Introduction

 Indeed, the DGD and DGT based algorithms mentioned above need a two-timescale condition on the stepsize of gradient descent and the parameter of noise suppression to ensure the convergence to the optimal solution.
-Specifically, the parameter $\gamma_k$, which suppresses information-sharing noise, and the step size $\alpha_k$ of the gradient descent satisfy $\lim_{k\rightarrow\infty}\frac{\alpha_k }{\gamma_k }=0$.
-The condition implies that $\gamma_k$ varies significantly on a "fast" timescale, while $\alpha_k $ changes slightly on a "slow" time scale \cite{Doan2021Quanti}.
-Under this stepsize setting, the convergence rates are at most $\mathcal{O}\left(k^{-1/2}\right)$ for DGD algorithms and $\mathcal{O}\left(k^{-1+\delta}\right)$ for DGT algorithms.
+Specifically, the parameter $\gamma_k$, which suppresses information-sharing noise, and the stepsize $\alpha_k$ of the gradient descent satisfy $\lim_{k\rightarrow\infty}\frac{\alpha_k }{\gamma_k }=0$.
+The condition implies that $\gamma_k$ varies significantly on a ``fast" timescale, while $\alpha_k $ changes slightly on a ``slow" timescale \cite{Doan2021Quanti}.
+Under the two-timescale condition $\lim_{k\rightarrow\infty}\frac{\alpha_k }{\gamma_k }=0$ and the condition $\sum_{k=1}^\infty \frac{\alpha_k^2}{\gamma_k} < \infty$ \cite{zhao2023VRA,wangGT2022,Doan2021Quanti}, the step size $\alpha_k$ must be sufficiently small, which results in slower convergence rates, that is, $\mathcal{O}\left(k^{-1/2}\right)$ for DGD algorithms and $\mathcal{O}\left(k^{-1+\delta}\right)$ for DGT algorithms.
 This motivates us to investigate single-timescale algorithms for distributed deterministic and stochastic optimization problems with inexact communication.
 We present the Variance-Reduced Aggregation-based Distributed Gradient Tracking (VRA-DGT) algorithm for distributed deterministic optimization problems and the Variance-Reduced Aggregation-based Distributed Stochastic Gradient Tracking (VRA-DSGT) algorithm for distributed stochastic optimization problems.
-As far as we are concerned, the contributions of the paper can be summarized as follows. \begin{itemize} \item[(i)]For distributed deterministic optimization problems with inexact communication, VRA-DGT integrates the VRA mechanism into both the decision updating and cumulative gradient tracking processes of R-Push-Pull \cite{pu2020robust}.
+As far as we are concerned, the contributions of the paper can be summarized as follows. \begin{itemize} \item[(i)]For distributed deterministic optimization problems with inexact communication, VRA-DGT integrates the VRA mechanism into both the decision variable updating and cumulative gradient tracking processes of R-Push-Pull \cite{pu2020robust}.
 In the decision variable updating process, VRA suppresses the noise generated during the sharing of decision variables among agents, which effectively alleviates the impact of communication error on decision variable updating.
 Similarly, in the cumulative gradient tracking process, VRA suppresses the noise that occurs when gradient trackers are shared between agents, which enables the dynamic consensus framework of gradient tracking to be preserved even in inexact communication environments.
-Consequently, VRA-DGT allows the parameter $\gamma_k$ of noise suppression and the stepsize $\alpha_k$ of gradient descent to satisfy the condition $\lim_{k\rightarrow\infty}\frac{\alpha_k }{\gamma_k }=c_1$ for some constant $c_1>0$, and achieves a faster convergence rate of $\mathcal{O}\left(k^{-1}\right)$ for strongly convex and smooth objective function.
-To the best of our knowledge, VRA-DGT is the first single-timescale algorithm designed for distributed optimization problems with inexact communication. \item[(ii)]For distributed stochastic optimization problems with inexact communication, VRA-DSGT is proposed by combining VRA-DGT with a hybrid variance reduction technique \cite{Cutko1019MVR}.
-With the integration of the hybrid variance reduction technique, VRA-DSGT can further suppress noise from stochastic gradients while maintaining a convergence rate of $\mathcal{O}(k^{-1})$ for strongly convex and smooth objective function.
-To the best of our knowledge, VRA-DSGT is the first DGT based algorithm that achieves the same convergence rate of $\mathcal{O}(k^{-1})$ as centralized stochastic gradient methods with exact communication.
-Additionally, we provide empirical comparisons of our algorithms against existing robust distributed optimization algorithms using real-world data. \end{itemize}
+Consequently, VRA-DGT allows the parameter $\gamma_k$ of noise suppression and the stepsize $\alpha_k$ of gradient descent to satisfy the condition $\lim_{k\rightarrow\infty}\frac{\alpha_k }{\gamma_k }=c_1$ for some constant $c_1>0$, and achieves a faster convergence rate of $\mathcal{O}\left(k^{-1}\right)$ in the mean square sense for strongly convex and smooth objective function.
+To the best of our knowledge, VRA-DGT is the first single-timescale algorithm designed for distributed optimization problems with inexact communication.
+Moreover, VRA-DGT achieves convergence rates of $\mathcal{O}(k^{-1})$ in the mean square sense and $\mathcal{O}\left(\frac{\ln(k+1)}{k^b}\right)$, $\forall \in (0.5, 1)$ in the almost sure sense, even under constant stepsizes.